Risk assessment example

 You need to paint the ceiling in your office, but you must use a step ladder to do so.
 You will not be standing higher than about 1 metre on the ladder or off at any given time.
 If you were assessing this situation, you would probably find the outcome from working on this ladder is likely to:

 - If you fall, it causes a short-term injury, a strain or sprain.
 A severe sprain may result in several required days off work.
 This outcome is similar to a medium severity rating.

 - As painting your ceiling is rare in the office environment, it warrants a low probability rating.

 If you compare this to the simple risk matrix chart above, you can see that these values correspond to low risk.

 As a result of the above risk assessment example: Your organisation has decided to implement risk control measures, including using a roller brush with an extra-long handle that enables an individual to remain on the ground whilst painting the ceiling.
 It was also determined that the individual painting could use training on how to use the new paint roller and included steps to avoid excess reaching while painting.

 With Risk Warden software, the assessment grading calculation is automatic, and every time you amend or edit your assessment, the grading will automatically alter the consequences based upon the control measures input.
 Risk Warden delivers efficiencies by streamlining and automating your Risk Assessments, dramatically reducing the time spent on complex and time consuming manual tasks and processes.

 It delivers real-time control and visibility across an unlimited number of risk assessments, including a repository for documentation creating a digital trail of evidence to satisfy all legal requirements.

-Sign up for your free Risk Warden account today - no credit card required - and start benefiting from this digital transformation.
+Get for your free Risk Warden account today - no credit card required, no contracts.